 - A copy of your health insurance plan.

 - A copy of the statement verifying the studies you will be taking in Italy.

 - Four recent passport-size photos.

 You will just need to apply for a declaration of presence at the police headquarters within 8 days of arriving in Italy.

 Go ahead and apply for your dream Bachelor's and Master's degrees in Italy.
 You can already start to pack your bags and make the travel arrangements, after being accepted by the Italian university and completing the visa application process.

-Good News: There are thousands of International Scholarship in China for International Students, But Students don't know how to apply in China for Scholarships.
+Good News: There are thousands of International Scholarships in China for International Students, But Students don't know how to apply in China for Scholarships.
 We have written a complete article about the application process in China with sample documents.